bachnguyennn/New_Imcs/docs/TRAFFIC_SIGNAL.md

 - `greens ≈ {"N": 12.07, "E": 8.04, "S": 10.06, "W": 6.03}`

 Exact values will depend on your chosen parameters (saturation flow, lost times, reduction factor, min/max cycle, min green).

+## What do `green_s` and `flow_vph` mean?

+- `green_s` (seconds): The allocated green time for that approach per cycle, as computed by the Modified Webster allocator.
+It represents the usable green (excluding lost time).
+If you sum `green_s` across all approaches, it’s roughly the effective green `C − L`, subject to minimum green enforcement and any re‑normalization.

+- `flow_vph` (vehicles per hour): The demand used for planning for each approach.
+The app converts your entered Poisson rates λ (veh/s) to veh/hr via `flow_vph = λ × 3600`.
+These values are used to compute the critical flow ratios `y_i = flow_vph_i / saturation_flow` that drive the green split.

+Related notes:
+- The reported cycle length is `C`; total lost time per cycle is `L ≈ lost_time_per_phase × number_of_phases`.
+- Share of the whole cycle for an approach: `green_s / C`.
+- Share of the effective (non‑lost) portion: `green_s / (C − L)`.
+- `flow_vph` is the input planning volume, not the simulated throughput (the sim’s throughput appears in the charts/tables after you run the microsim).

 ## Tuning tips
 - If `Y = sum(flow_i/saturation_flow)` gets close to 1.0, the cycle can grow large; adjust `saturation_flow` or `lost_time_per_phase`, or cap with `max_cycle`.